dynup/kpatch/README.md

   sections
 - Link all the output objects into a cumulative object
-- Use `add-patches-section` to add the .patches section that the core kpatch module uses to determine the list of functions that need to be redirected using ftrace
+- Use `add-patches-section` to add the .patches section that the kpatch core module uses to determine the list of functions that need to be redirected using ftrace
-- Generate the patch kernel module
+- Generate the patch module
-- Use `link-vmlinux-syms` to hardcode non-exported kernel symbols into the symbol table of the patch kernel module
+- Use `link-vmlinux-syms` to hardcode non-exported kernel symbols into the symbol table of the patch module

 ### Patching

-The hot patch kernel modules register with the core module (`kpatch.ko`).
+The patch modules register with the core module (`kpatch.ko`).
 They provide information about original functions that need to be replaced, and corresponding function pointers to the replacement functions.

-The kpatch core module registers a trampoline function with ftrace.
+The core module registers a trampoline function with ftrace.
 The trampoline function is called by ftrace immediately before the original function begins executing.
 This occurs with the help of the reserved mcount call at the beginning of every function, created by the gcc `-mfentry` flag.